MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    :::image type="content" source="media/mdeplugin-wsl/wsl-health-check-overview.png" alt-text="Screenshot showing status in PowerShell output." lightbox="media/mdeplugin-wsl/wsl-health-check-overview.png":::

 6. Microsoft Defender Endpoint for WSL supports Linux distributions running on WSL 2.
 If they're associated with WSL 1, you might encounter issues.
-Therefore, it is advised to disable WSL 1.
+Therefore, it's advised to disable WSL 1.
 To do so with the Intune policy, perform the following steps:

    1. Go to your [Microsoft Intune admin center](https://intune.microsoft.com).